tFree-Macrame-Patterns.com Logo

 Step 3: Curve cord 3 towards the left, passing over cord 4.

-Cord 4 Over 5 Step 4: Curve cord 4 so it passes over cord 5, on the left.
+Cord 4 Over 5 Step 4: Curve cord 4 so it passes over cord 5 on the left.
+It will go over cord 3, too.

-Cord 5 Over 6 Step 5: Curve cord 5 down, passing it over cord 6.
+Cord 5 Over 6 Step 5: Curve cord 5 forward, passing it over cord 6 and cord 4.

 Cord 6 Through Space

-Step 6: Bring cord 6 over cord 1 and through the space.
+Step 6: Bring cord 6 over - under cord 1 so it passes through the space.

 Tighten First Knot